+'''

-\$ dnssec-keyfromlabel -1 sample-ksk -f KSK example.net
+$ dnssec-keyfromlabel -l sample-ksk -f KSK example.net

+'''

-The resulting K.key and K.private files can now be used to sign the zone.
-Unlike normal K files, which contain both public and private key data, these files will contain only the public key data, plus an identifier for the private key which remains stored within the HSM.
-The HSM handles signing with the private key.
+The resulting K\.key and K\.private files can now be used to sign the zone.
+Unlike normal K\ files, which contain both public and private key data, these files will contain only the public key data, plus an identifier for the private key which remains stored within the HSM.
+Signing with the private key takes place inside the HSM.

-If you wish to generate a second key in the HSM for use as a zone-signing key, follow the same procedure above, using a different keylabel, a smaller key size, and omitting "-f KSK" from the dnssec-keyfromlabel arguments:
+If you wish to generate a second key in the HSM for use as a zone-signing key, follow the same procedure above, using a different keylabel, a smaller key size, and omitting "-f KSK" from the dnsseckeyfromlabel arguments: